bdelphin/dotfiles/README.md

 So I decided to automate the process with a nice script that will at least copy my dotfiles in place.
 The cool thing is that I can run it on a fresh Arch install, as it will install automaticaly any packet needed !

-I'm using i3-gaps Window Manager, Polybar, Rofi&Dmenu, URxvt, compton and Pywal.For now, not every config files has been uploaded, as I need to clean them up.
+I'm using i3-gaps Window Manager, Polybar, rofi&dmenu, URxvt, compton and Pywal.
+For now, not every config files has been uploaded, as I need to clean them up.
 You can see what have been uploaded in the section below.

 Here's the result :
 ![screenshot](screenshot.png?raw=true "Screenshot")